w3f/polkadot-wiki/docs/learn/learn-staking-apps.md

 This page is open to contributions from the community.
-Please follow the [Wiki contribution guidelines](https://github.com/w3f/polkadot-wiki#contributing-to-documentation) and add your Staking app to this page.
+Please follow the [Wiki contribution guidelines](https://github.com/w3f/polkadot-wiki#contributing-to-documentation) and add your protocol native, permissionless, non-custodial NPoS Staking app to this page.

 :::